minhok1/technical-interview-prep/Approaches.md

 # List

-- push() adds to the end, pop() takes out from the end. shift() and unshift() are for the beginning.
+- push() adds to the end, pop() takes out from the end. shift() and unshift() are for the beginning -> these are all in-place and therefore mutate the original array
 - splice(index, x) gets rid of x number of elements starting from index, in-place.

 # Greedy algorithm

 - Simply using the best solution at each iteration
-- Use when iterations of best local solutions surmount to the best overall solution (e.g. jump game II works because the index that jumps the furthest includes the range provided by indices that jump less)
+- Use when iterations of best local solutions surmount to the best overall solution (e.g. jump game II works because the index that jumps the furthest includes the range provided by indices that jump less) -> Think about it.
+If current index has 3 and the next three elements are 7, 3, 2, I should always pick 7 instead of the 2 and 3 because whatever "good" jump that the 3 and 2 can give me in the next iteration will be included in the 7 jump anyways!
+- Chances are, if you're trying to find the optimal sum over an array of values (unordered and timed) OR if you're trying to find optimal jumps, at least consider greedy

 # Two pointer

 - Effective solution to many array problems
-- Use when searching for elements that satisfy a particular condition (e.g. elements that add up to the target value)
+- Use when searching for elements that satisfy a particular condition (e.g. elements that add up to the target value, two bars that make the biggest container, etc)
 - Use when comparing/merging two arrays

 # Sliding window